 13C.
 The 5 queen breeder trainees and 5 experienced bee breeders receive a “skills and knowledge list” for queen breeding in NH that is developed by a recruited queen breeding specialist and NH SARE state coordinator and modeled after similar lists developed at UMaine Extension.
 (April 2019).

 Six beekeepers have been selected after a rigorous review process to begin the NH Queen Rearing Network.
 Twenty nine individuals applied to the program.
 We conducted 30-minute interviews with 15 of the candidates to learn more about their level of experience and interest and availability to engage in commercial queen bee rearing.
 Each candidate was rated, and we selected six for participation.
-This milestone has evolved, where instead of bringing in a teacher to New Hampshire, we will travel to Cornell University and attend the Dyce Lab for honeybee studies, Queen Rearing 2-day short course.
+In particular we were looking for beekeepers with minimum of 5 years experience, a high level of understanding of honey bee biology as well as a strong knowledge of honey bee pests and diseases.
+This milestone has evolved, where instead of bringing in a teacher to New Hampshire, we traveled to Cornell University and attend the Dyce Lab for honey bee studies, Queen Rearing 2-day short course.

-The skills and knowledge list has been developed and will be used at the start at the queen training program (June).
+The skills and knowledge list has been developed and was used at the start at the queen training program (June).

 14. The 5 trainees and 5 mentors will attend a 2-day classroom based short-course training on successful queen rearing.
 Beekeepers will increase their knowledge of desired traits in queens among NH beekeepers, learn queen biology, choosing breeder stock, drones and mating, grafting, commercial queen rearing and record keeping.
 Trainees will gain skills in breeding queens with NH desired traits.
 Participants will receive a manual on successful queen rearing and a queen rearing calendar generator.
 The five experienced, mentor bee breeders will also attend the training to develop a network of sharing and participation, and identify the trainee they will become a mentor to.
 (May 2019).